vippsas/vipps-woocommerce/readme.txt

  * Filter: 'woo_vipps_shipping_methods': Takes an array of shipping methods, the order and a cart.
 Should return an array of shipping methods.
  * Filter: 'woo_vipps_country_to_code': Takes a country code and a country name.
 Should return a two-letter ISO-3166 country code from a given country name
  * Action: 'woo_vipps_shipping_details_callback': Takes an order-id and the corresponding vipps order id.
 Run at the start of the shipping methods callback.
+ * Action: 'woo_vipps_restoring_cart': Takes an order and a saved cart contents array, ran after the order has failed or is aborted
+ * Action: 'woo_vipps_cart_restored':  Runs after the cart has been restored after the order has been aborted of failed ' Action: 'woo_vipps_cart_saved': When redirecting to Vipps, the cart is saved so it can be restored in case the order isn't completed.
+This action is ran after this has happened.

 = Shortcodes =
  * [woo_vipps_express_checkout_button] will print the express checkout button if valid